Frequently Asked Questions

 : Prevent sensitive information and unnecessary files from being committed to version control.
 Add the following lines to your.gitignore

-Before writing code, we need to configure Vonage to enable communication and provide necessary credentials.
+Before writing code, configure Vonage to enable communication and provide necessary credentials.

 Obtain API Key and Secret: